abpuccini/employee-database-research/README.md

 [**Epilogue:**](EmployeeSQL/bonus-epilogue.sql)

-After giving a presentation to company's boss, I heard the word, "Search your ID number."
+After giving a presentation to my boss, I heard the word, "Search your ID number."
 Then, I looked up for ID 499942 and found that the name and hire date were incorrect.
 That name was April Foolday and hire date is before I was born.
-There, I changed it to my name and hire date to November 4, 2020. :wink:
+Therefore, I changed it to my name and hire date to November 4, 2020. :wink:

 ```javascript
 SELECT * FROM employees